unsigned long stoul (const string& str, size_t* idx = 0, int base = 10);

 If no conversion could be performed, an invalid_argument exception is thrown.

-If the value read is out of the range of representable values by an unsigned int, an out_of_range exception is thrown.
+If the value read is out of the range of representable values by an unsigned long, an out_of_range exception is thrown.

 An invalid idx causes undefined behavior.